Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Applications

-This section presents an application of the parallel estimation framework using data from a recent conjoint experiment embedded in an online survey fielded in fifteen European countries with approximately 18,000 respondents \citep{bansaketal2016}.
+To investigate, the parallel estimation framework is applied to data from a previous conjoint experiment embedded in an online survey fielded in fifteen European countries with approximately 18,000 respondents \citep{bansaketal2016}.
 In the conjoint experiment, respondents were presented with pairs of hypothetical asylum-seeker profiles comprised of various attributes with randomly assigned levels.
 The analysis here focuses on one attribute in particular, which serves as the randomly assigned treatment $T$ in the parallel estimation process: whether the asylum seeker was Muslim (1) or Christian (0).
 For each pair of asylum seekers, the respondent was asked to specify which s/he preferred, providing a binary preference outcome variable $Y$.
 Each respondent's level of nationalism was also measured via a set of questions in the survey combined into an index.
 This measure is dichotomized into a binary measure of high-versus-low nationalism, with the median index value chosen as the cut point, for use as the moderator variable $S$.
 Thus, being investigated is whether nationalism moderates the effect of an asylum seeker's religion on voters' acceptance of the asylum seeker.
-Finally, a range of demographic and political ideological characteristics were measured, which are used as the set of control variables $X$.\footnote{This includes: gender, age, income, education, and left-right political ideology.} More details on the study design and variables can be found in Appendix B in the SM.
+Implicit in this investigation is the assumption that nationalism is indeed mutable at the individual level, in line with previous political science scholarship that treats nationalism as endogenous to social and political factors.
+Finally, a range of demographic and other characteristics are used as the set of control variables $\bm{X}$.
+This includes gender, age, income, education, and left-right political ideology.
+More details on the study design and variables can be found in Appendix C.

 Figures \ref{fig:convest} and \ref{fig:parest} present the results, pooled and across countries, with moderation effect point estimates and 95\% confidence intervals estimated using the conventional approaches and parallel estimation framework respectively.